carcasonne/Longing-For-The-Woods/README.md

 ## Quotes

-Quotes are fetched via google firebase
+Quotes are fetched via a google firebase connection.

 # Credits